 I can take the Finnish government part and maybe Bernhard can comment on the equity position.
 So I refer to discussions with the Finnish government regarding the liquidity needs for the margining.
 So this is what we are now raising and it's not only Finnish government.
 We are raising this with the German government.
 They have addressed this through the KFW, much larger facility.
 We talk about €100 billion facility for KFW that they can use for liquidity purposes for the whole market, not only one company.

 We are discussing with other Nordic governments.
 We are discussing with the exchanges.
 We are discussing about what could be done to make the regulation also more fit for purpose in this kind of situation.
-But with the Finnish government, yes, we are discussing this liquidity for margining topic and equity.
+But with the Finnish government, yes, we are discussing this liquidity for margining topic.
+And equity?

 Bernhard Günther